Toro HR hours after trading sides, but Astros beat Mariners

 UP NEXT

-Astros: LHP Jake Odorizzi (3-5, 4.23) looks to stop a two-game slide in the series finale.
+Astros: RHP Jake Odorizzi (3-5, 4.23) looks to stop a two-game slide in the series finale.

 Mariners: LHP Yusei Kikuchi (6-5, 3.95) has won three of his last four starts.